Ubiquant

-Ubiquant (Jiǔ Kūn (九坤)) is a Beijing-based hedge fund and artificial intelligence (AI) company founded in 2012.
+Ubiquant (Jiǔ Kūn (九坤)) is a Beijing-based hedge fund management firm founded in 2012.
 It is one of the largest quantitative funds in China.

 Background

 Ubiquant was founded in 2012 by Wang Chen and Yao Qicong, former WorldQuant researchers.
 When Ubiquant first started it was mainly a self-operated commodity trading advisor.

 In 2014, Ubiquant completed its registration with the Asset Management Association of China.

 In 2016, Ubiquant launched its full asset management business which featured a wider product line including enhanced indexing and quantitative long/short equity strategies.

-In 2018, Ubiquant started moving toward using AI methods under big data to drive transactions.
+In 2018, Ubiquant started moving toward using artificial intelligence (AI) methods under big data to drive transactions.

 From 2019 to early 2020, Ubiquant established its own AI laboratory called AI LAB and built a technical team to research the use of AI to come up with new trading strategies and products.
 It has also built a data laboratory.

 In November 2021, a SFC regulated subsidiary named Ubiquant Asset Management Co., Limited was established in Hong Kong.

 In January 2022, the Ubiquant Asia Pacific Quantitative Hedge Fund fell 39% although it rebounded with more than a 20% gain in February.

+In April 2024, it was reported that Ubiquant planned to open a U.S office.
+This came after Chinese regulators were tightening rules for quantitative funds in China.